 Richard Butler lived through the complicated and bloody sequence of events that dominated Ireland after the 1641 rebellion which began in Ulster.
 Richard joined the Catholic Confederation (the Confederation of Kilkenny) and thereby split from his brother, the duke of Ormond, who was the commander of the king’s forces in Ireland.
 The political situation was further complicated by the outbreak of the English Civil Wars which were followed by the arrival of a parliamentary army under Oliver Cromwell.
 The Butlers allied against Cromwell, but the victory of the latter drove them into exile on the Continent.
 Richard returned to Ireland with the restoration of the monarchy in 1660.
 Charles II made special provisions for him as a reward for his service to the crown and as a mark of favour to Ormond.

 Richard Butler married Lady Frances Touchet (1617-88), a daughter of the infamous Mervyn, the 2nd Earl of Castlehaven, who had been executed for rape and sodomy in 1631 after one of the most sensational English trials of the century.
 Lady Frances’ brother, James, became the 3rd Earl of Castlehaven and fought alongside Butler during the Confederate Wars.
-Castlehaven wrote part of his memoirs in Kilcash and he died there in 1684.
+Castlehaven wrote part of his memoirs in Kilcash where he died in 1684.
 Richard and Frances Butler’s eldest son, Colonel Walter Butler (d.1700) was established at nearby Garryrickin in Co.
 Kilkenny.
 He married Lady Mary Plunket, a daughter of the 2nd Earl of Fingall.
 Walter Butler of Garryrickin’s eldest son, Thomas, inherited Kilcash.

 Colonel Thomas Butler

 In 1698 Butler married Margaret Bourke, Lady Iveagh (see below) and had three sons and five daughters.
 His daughters married into families with which Kilcash maintained strong ties: the Kavanaghs of Borris, Co.
 Carlow; the Brownes (viscounts of Kenmare); the Mathews of Thurles; the Mandevilles of nearby Ballydine; the Esmondes of Clonegal, Co.
 Carlow; and the Butlers of Westcourt.
-Two sons died young: the eldest, Richard, was killed after a fall from his horse and Walter, died of smallpox while studying in Paris.
+Two sons died young: the eldest, Richard, was killed after a fall from his horse and Walter died of smallpox while studying in Paris.

 Butler’s second son, John (d.1766), converted to the Established Church, and became the heir of his childless cousin, Charles Butler, Earl of Arran (1671-1758).
-In 1715 Arran’s brother, the 2nd Duke of Ormond, had been attainted for treason and fled from England.
+In 1715, Arran’s brother, the 2nd Duke of Ormond, had been attainted for treason and fled from England.
 Arran had been allowed purchase the Ormond estate but he never used the Ormond title.
-John Butler was able to inherit Arran’s property, but not the Arran title as he was not one of his descendants.
-On the other hand, John could have claimed the Ormond earldom if it had not been extinguished because of the 2nd Duke’s treason.
+John was able to inherit Arran’s property, but not the Arran title as he was not one of his descendants.
+John could have claimed the Ormond earldom if it had not been extinguished because of the 2nd Duke’s treason.
 He is therefore referred to as the de jure 15th Earl but in fact he remained plain Mr Butler (although a fairly wealthy and well-connected Mr Butler).

 Once he came into his inheritance, Butler spent a good deal of time in London.
-In 1763 he married Bridget Stacey, but they were unhappy together and separated a few years later.
+In 1763 he married Bridget Stacey, but they were unhappy and separated a few years later.
 In part, this was probably due to Butler’s recurring mental health problems.
-He left no legitimate children so the Ormonde estate passed to his first cousin, Walter Butler of Garryrickin.
+He left no legitimate children so the Ormond estate passed to his first cousin, Walter Butler of Garryrickin.

 Lady Iveagh & Her Family

-Margaret Bourke (1673-1744) was a daughter of William, 4th Earl of Clanricard by his second wife, Lady Helen MacCarthy, the daughter of Donough, 1st Earl of Clancarty and Lady Ellen Butler (a sister of Richard of Kilcash).
-Aged sixteen, she married Bryan Magennis, 5th Viscount Iveagh (Co.
+Margaret Bourke (1673-1744) was a daughter of William, 7th Earl of Clanricard by his second wife, Lady Helen MacCarthy, the daughter of Donough, 1st Earl of Clancarty and Lady Ellen Butler (a sister of Richard of Kilcash).
+Aged sixteen, she married Bryan Magennis, 5th Viscount Iveagh (from Co.
 Down) who was a colonel in the Jacobite army.
 At the end of the War of the Two Kings, Iveagh opted to go into the military service with the Austrian empire (which was both Catholic and allied to William III) and he died in Hungary in about 1693.
 The Iveaghs had a daughter, but she died young.
 The circumstances in which Lady Margaret met Thomas Butler are unknown.
 As the latter had no title, the convention was that she kept the courtesy title of viscountess from her first marriage and thus she remained ‘Lady Iveagh’ amidst the Butlers.
-Commemorated in the song Cill Chaise, Lady Iveagh was celebrated as a model of piety and charity.
+Commemorated in the song Cill Chaise, she was celebrated as a model of piety and charity.
 She was also a woman of practical accomplishments: she spent most of her married life enmeshed in court battles over her mother’s inheritance and she smuggled money out of the country to support Irish clerical projects in Paris.